Henry Hub in Europe – Gazproms magic kingdom of sunk cost simulations

 Back to LNG from the US.
 Those plants have been built at a very high cost and in the current market environment, they won’t be able to recover them right now.
 In a sense, common wisdom should dictate that as they cannot possibly produce at prices the market will be willing to pay, they should mothball the facilities and wait for better times.
 Except that …

-Part of the cost they suffer is the money they sunk in order to build the plant in the first place.
+Part of the cost they suffer is the money they sunk to build the plant in the first place.
 This sunk money – or sunk cost if you like it that way – is gone, as no matter what you do, you have disbursed it regardless.
 This is also true if you have not yet paid but you have an obligation that is so firm that you cannot possibly think of wiggling out of it.

 And this is also true if the very stuff you bought could potentially be used otherwise – but not really.
 A theoretical possibility is like a wet dream.
-It’s nice but you don’t really get the satisfaction you can expect out of a real encounter with life, breathing person that craves this as much as you do.
+It’s nice but you don’t get the satisfaction you can expect out of a real encounter with life, breathing person that craves this as much as you do.
 You know what you could do in theory if only …

 Investopedia defines sunk cost as follows: